- What is the “Access Request” Program?

 - How is “Mobility Disability” defined ?

 “Mobility Disability” means any impairment or condition that limits a person’s ability to walk, ambulate, maneuver around objects, or to ascend or descend steps.
-A person with a mobility disability may or may not use a wheelchair, scooter, electric personal assisted mobility device, crutches, walker, cane, brace, orthopedic device, or similar equipment or device to assist her or his navigation along sidewalks, or public thoroughfares .
+A person with a Mobility Disability may or may not use a wheelchair, scooter, electric personal assisted mobility device, crutches, walker, cane, brace, orthopedic device, or similar equipment or device to assist her or his navigation along the pedestrian right of way including sidewalks, curbs, crosswalks, and pathways to City of Los Angeles buildings, parks and other City owned facilities open to the public, or may be semi-ambulatory.

 - What types of repairs are included?